 Binding Documents and Books

 eclipsePRINT offers several options for binding documents and books.
-Choices depend on the service required (quantity of documents, cost, speed) and the binder features (convenient handling, durability, re-entry, appearance and professionalism).
+Binding choices depend on the service required (quantity of documents, cost, production time) and the features of the binder (convenient handling, durability, re-entry, appearance and professionalism).

 Combined with the bind, different cover options are available.
-Clarify what covers are to be used when discussing binding, and ensure that all costs are included in quotations.
+You clarify what covers are to be used when discussing binding, and we'll ensure that all costs are included in quotations.

 Recommended for: general purpose office and personal binding, and low-cost training material.

-Advantages: low cost; fast binding time; the bound document is easy to handle and lies flat when opened; pages can be added or removed, and the same the same element is re-used; larger sizes have a D-shaped ring, as opposed the circular ring with medium and smaller sizes.
+Advantages: low cost; fast binding time; the bound document is easy to handle and lies flat when opened; pages can be added or removed, and the same binding element is re-used; larger sizes have a D-shaped ring, as opposed the circular ring with medium and smaller sizes.

 Disadvantages: has a utility / cheap appearance; does not fold back on itself entirely; the element tends to lose shape under heat e.g. hot car interior

-Recommended for: presentation quality documents and documents used frequently, for example sales proposals and executive training material, catalogues and instruction manuals, and restaurant menus.
+Recommended for: presentation quality documents and documents used frequently, for example sales proposals and executive training material, catalogues, and restaurant menus.

 Advantages: modest cost; quick binding time; the element appears integral to the document, as opposed to appearing as an “add-on”; the bound document is easy to handle and lies flat when opened; folds back on itself entirely; the element is resilient to being crushed and regains its shape after mistreatment; pages can be added or removed, and the same the same element is re-used.

-Recommended for: presentation quality documents and documents used frequently but carefully, for example sales proposals, catalogues and instruction manuals.
+Recommended for: presentation quality documents and documents used frequently but carefully, for example sales proposals, catalogues and education and training manuals.

 Advantages: modest cost; quick binding time; looks good, but nevertheless has that retro-fitted appearance; folds back on itself.